Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 };
 ```

-To learn about other logging mechanisms, see [Azure SDK diagnostics](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/Diagnostics.md).

 ## Troubleshooting authentication issues

 Azure App Configuration supports Azure Active Directory authentication.
 To provide a valid credential, you can use the `Azure.Identity` package.
-For more information on getting started, see the [Azure App Configuration library's README](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/appconfiguration/Azure.Data.AppConfiguration#authenticate-the-client).
+For more information on getting started, see the [Azure App Configuration library's README](https://learn.microsoft.com/dotnet/api/overview/azure/data.appconfiguration-readme?view=azure-dotnet#authenticate-the-client).
 For details on the credential types supported in `Azure.Identity`, see the [Azure Identity library's documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme).

 Here are the authentication exceptions and ways to handle it: